 It is better to try and source nuts, especially almonds, straight from growers.
 This is because as of September 2007, it became illegal to manufacture or sell unpasteurized, raw almonds in the United States.
 Farmers markets are a loophole in this law, provided they only sell 100 lbs or less.

 Opt for organic almonds.
 Of the two methods of pasteurization, fumigation is the most concerning, as it may be a source of carcinogens.
-If you buy organic, you can guarantee your almonds have been steam-treated instead of fumigated.
+But if you buy organic, you can guarantee your almonds have been steam-treated instead of fumigated.

 The best nut choppers for almonds